 Predisposed Breeds

-Research has indicated that Warmbloods, Thoroughbreds, and Quarter Horses are more likely to develop kissing spine than other breeds.
+Research suggests Warmbloods, Thoroughbreds, and Quarter Horses are more likely to develop kissing spine than other breeds.

 This may be a consequence of genetic factors as many horses of these breeds trace back to the same sires.
 It may also be because these breeds tend to be ridden at younger ages, prior to reaching skeletal maturity.
 [2][3]